-the UE may assume that a discovery signal occasion occurs in the first subframe containing a primary synchronization signal, secondary synchronization signal and cell-specific reference signals within the discovery measurement timing configuration in clause 5.5.2.10 of [9].
+- the UE may assume that a discovery signal occasion occurs in the first subframe containing a primary synchronization signal, secondary synchronization signal and cell-specific reference signals within the discovery measurement timing configuration in clause 5.5.2.10 of MFA TS 36.331 [9].

+- in MF, the UE may assume that a discovery signal occasion occurs in the first subframe containing a primary synchronization signal, secondary synchronization signal and cell-specific reference signals within the serving cell discovery measurement timing configuration in Section 5.5.2.10 of MFA TS 36.331 [9].

+For MF, UE shall assume twelve OFDM symbols in the subframe carrying DRS unless subframe length is known based on common PDCCH signalling as defined in Section 13A of MFA TS 36.213 [4].

 6.12 OFDM baseband signal generation